 Transdisciplinary teaching and research activities encompass the full scope of research-to-practice-to-policy and aim to enhance all aspects of quality of life at the individual, community and population levels.

-Of the six Faculties at Waterloo, Applied Health Sciences enjoys the second-highest level of research funding per faculty member and boasts collaborative, ground-breaking research groups including the Schlegel-UW Research Institute for Aging (RIA), the Propel Centre for Population Health Impact, the Centre of Research Expertise for the Prevention of Work-Related Musculoskeletal Disorders (CRE-MSD) and the Murray Alzheimer Research and Education Program (MAREP).
+Of the six Faculties at Waterloo, Applied Health Sciences enjoys the second-highest level of research funding per faculty member and boasts collaborative, ground-breaking research groups and partnerships including the Schlegel-UW Research Institute for Aging (RIA), Global Health Policy and Innovation Research Centre, and the Centre of Research Expertise for the Prevention of Work-Related Musculoskeletal Disorders (CRE-MSD).

 519-888-4567, ext.
 31346

 Dean's Office: Third floor of B.C.
 Matthews Hall (BMH on map).

 Faculty of Applied Health Sciences phone list - includes Dean's Office, academic units, research and service units, conference and fax lines, group email lists